njs-guy/glog/README.md

 so that Godot's debugger can properly show you where the warning or error was.

 If anyone knows a workaround or fix, please let me know because it's driving me crazy.

+### Limited C# support

+Glog was written for GDScript.
+While you can still call the singleton from C#, it's messy and error-prone.
+Debug traceback is also broken in C# and traces back to `glog.gd` because of language differences.

+If your codebase has a lot of C#, Glog may not be for you.

 ## Building